material-motion/tools/essentials.md

 ### Making minor edits

 If you intend to make minor edits, feel free to do so on the master branch.
-Use good judgement.
+Use good judgment.

 ### Making major edits